-This section of our website is dedicated to providing the most up-to-date and reliable information on trekking in Nepal.
+This section of Mountain IQ is dedicated to providing the most up-to-date and reliable information on trekking in Nepal.
 It is maintained by trekkers and revised regularly.

 On this page we provide general information on the Himalayas, Nepal, trekking routes and preparation.

 Feel free to browse the useful links, engage and comment on the various articles and contact us directly if you have any specific questions or want us to put you in touch with our recommended trekking partner.

 Nepal sits slap bang in the middle of the Himalayan range and is home to eight of the ten highest mountain peaks in the world, including Mount Everest (which shares a border with Tibet in the North as well)!

 To put this in perspective, the highest mountain outside of Asia is Aconcagua, which sits at 6,961 meters (22,838 feet) in the South American Andes.

 The sheer height and magnificence of the Himalayas is attributed to the continental collision, uplift and folding of the Indo-Australian Plate with the Eurasian Plate, which is thought to have occurred around 50 million years ago.

 The Himalayan range is bordered by the Karakoram and Hindu Kush ranges in the North-west, the Tibetan Plateau in the North, and the Indo-Gangetic Plain in the South.